 Bi-directional communication is key to the success of the GSA.
 Hence, the Delegates are also responsible for the dissemination of information and happenings of the GSA to their constituent graduate students.
 The GSA provides many programs and funding opportunities that are beneficial to all graduate students.
 The success of these programs and the accessibility of these funding opportunities hinges on how well they are communicated to the greater graduate student body.

 The Department Delegates of the GSA are the main source of manpower within the organization.
 As such, the success of all GSA programs rely on the work of the Delegates.
-Delegates are strongly encouraged to participation of the planning and organization of GSA programs (See Funding Programs, Research Symposium, and Graduate and Professional School Fair).
+Delegates are required to participate in the planning and organization of GSA programs by way of internal committees.